ifls4816/doc/docs/markdown/nodeJS.md

 app.get('/getData', (req, res) => {
   res.send({
     code: 'code is ok',
-    data: 'this is a lot of data'
+    data: 'this is a lot of data',
   })
 })
 ```